Kucoin/kucoin-api-docs/source/localizable/index.html.md

 You can manage the API permission on KuCoin’s official website.
 The permissions are:

-* **General** - General - Allows a key general permissions.
-This includes most of the GET endpoints.
-* **Trade** -  Allows a key to create orders.
-* **Transfer** -  Allows a key to transfer funds (including deposit and withdrawal).
-Please note a sub-account is not authorized this permission.
-Enable with caution - API key transfers WILL BYPASS two-factor authentication.
+* **General** - Limited to read-only operations such as querying account information, account statements, and order information.
+The API cannot be used to perform operations such as order placement or withdrawals.
+* **Spot** - This API can be used for spot trading to perform order placement, order cancellation, etc.
+* **Margin** - This API can be used for margin trading to perform order placement, order cancellation, etc.
+* **Futures** - This API can be used for futures trading to perform order placement, order cancellation, etc.
+* **Transfer** - This permission allows you to withdraw assets, acquire deposit addresses, cancel withdrawals, and execute other operations.
+To use this permission, you must enable IP Restriction.

 Please refer to the documentation below to see what API key permissions are required for a specific route.